brutella/hc/README.md

 **What is HomeKit?**

-[HomeKit][homekit] is a set of protocols and libraries to communicate with smart home appliances.
+[HomeKit][homekit] is a set of protocols and libraries from Apple.
+It is used by Apple's platforms to communicate with smart home appliances.
 A non-commercial version of the documentation is now available on the [HomeKit developer website](https://developer.apple.com/homekit/).

-**iOS**

 HomeKit is fully integrated into iOS since iOS 8.
 Developers can use [HomeKit.framework](https://developer.apple.com/documentation/homekit) to communicate with accessories using high-level APIs.